 Thanksgiving weekend’s traditional four-day glut of football will come with an extra helping of trepidation this year, as it becomes increasingly apparent that the very thing that America loves about football — its tough physicality — might be causing hidden long-term harm to its players.
-Recent studies have found that former players with a history of head trauma have much higher rates of dementia and depression than average Americans, and the recent suicide of a University of Pennsylvania lineman and the death of a Cincinnati Bengals wide receiver called attention to the psychological struggles facing players who have spent their lives pounding into one another.
+Recent studies have found that former players with a history of head trauma have much higher rates of dementia and depression than average Americans, and the recent suicide of a University of Pennsylvania lineman and the death of a

 To limit the danger to players, the NFL has announced a crackdown on helmet-to-helmet blows, imposing stiff fines and threatening suspensions for egregious hits.
 Some doctors and football analysts are suggesting that the sport needs much more dramatic changes, pushing for a newer, less dangerous form of football with a wider field, restrictions on tackling, even player weight limits.

 In response, a chorus of loyalists has begun calling for a timeout, worried that the league would emasculate the game by reining in violent hits.
 “Can the NFL continue to be king of American sports if it’s a kinder, gentler game?” asked Peter King, the influential Sports Illustrated columnist.
 For many, the answer is clearly no: The president of the NFL Players Association told ESPN Radio that “the skirts need to be taken off in the NFL offices”; analyst Mark Schlereth raised the specter of the game becoming little more than two-hand touch.
 “Let’s see how popular your game is if nobody’s hitting anybody,” he said.